Demonstration of analyzers for multimode photonic time-bin qubits: Multimode Time-Bin Analyzer Methods

-These interference challenges are overcome by utilizing relay optics in the long arm of the unbalanced Michelson interferometer, as depicted in Fig. 1(a).
-Effectively, the relay optics reverse differences in the evolution of the spatial mode over length $\Delta L$ in the long arm (see Appendix).
-With our new TQA design, for a single-mode beam, an interference visibility of $\mathcal{V}_{\text{avg}}^{\text{single}}$= 0.91~$\pm$~0.01 is obtained, which remains constant as the AOI is varied (see Fig. 1(c)).
-The improvement is further confirmed by measurements with a multimode beam (Fig. 1(d)) where the high visibility of $\mathcal{V}_{\text{avg}}^{\text{multi}}$=0.89~$\pm$~0.01 (Fig. 1(e)) demonstrates that the interferometer design is robust against highly distorted beams.
-The measured optical throughput of the interferometer is 0.74 including multimode fiber-coupling efficiency of 0.87, showing that the relay lenses faithfully symmetrize the two paths of the interferometer.
+These interference challenges are overcome by utilizing relay optics in the long arm of the unbalanced Michelson interferometer (Method 1).
+The idea is to reverse differences in the evolution of spatial modes over the length $\Delta l$ in the long arm, as shown in Fig. 2(c).
+This effectively guarantees identical wavefront evolutions in the short and long paths of the interferometer.
+Consequently, spatial indistinguishability is restored regardless of spatial mode and AOI of the input beam.
+For verification, we set $\Delta l$ = 0.60\,m (2.0\,ns) and measure interference visibilities by applying voltages to a piezo mounted on a mirror in the short path, allowing it to change the phase of the interferometer at various AOIs.
+Having a single-mode beam as an input, we obtain an interference visibility of $\mathcal{V}^{\rm{single}}$= 0.91~$\pm$~0.01, which remains constant as the AOI is varied [see Fig. 2(d)].
+The visibility and error are extracted from a sinusoidal fit of measured data.
+The improvement is further confirmed by measurements with a multimode beam [Fig. 2(b)] where the high visibility of $\mathcal{V}^{\rm{multi}}$=0.89~$\pm$~0.01 [Fig. 2(e)] demonstrates that the interferometer design is robust against highly distorted beams.
+This is noteworthy as it allows us to couple the output of the interferometer into a multimode fiber, yielding a high coupling efficiency of 0.87 for delivery of photons to the detector.
+Phase-recovery capacity is discussed in the section Measurements and Results.\\

-The utility of our interferometer design, as a working TQA for multimodal quantum signals, is demonstrated with the experimental setup depicted in Fig. 2.
-A source generates polarization-entangled photon pairs centered at 776\,nm and 842\,nm (see Appendix) with initial entanglement visibilities of $\mathcal{V}_{\rm{z}}^{\text{ref}}$ = 0.979~$\pm$~0.013 and $\mathcal{V}_{\rm{xy}}^{\text{ref}}$ = 0.901~$\pm$~0.012.
-The 776\,nm polarization qubit is converted into a time-bin qubit, resulting in the hybrid state